 Good credit saves you money.
 A consumer with a FICO score of 700 saves an average of $648 in interest on their credit cards, $2,340 on their mortgage, and $1,392 on their car loan every year, when compared with consumers whose credit score is below 620 (according to a study by Card Hub).

 Could your credit use a boost?
-Here are eight ways to improve your score.
+Here are 8 ways to improve your credit score.

 - Knowledge is power.
 The first step towards good credit is understanding the basics about credit reporting agencies and credit scores.
 Brush up on your credit score knowledge.

 - Never miss a payment.
 For most people, the bulk of their credit score is based on their payment history, so even if you can only make a minimum payment, make sure you are always making payments on time.
 If you have any past due accounts, pay off the most past-due accounts first, and gradually catch up on all your payments.

 - Try not to use more than 30-40% of your available credit.
 While it is important to regularly use your available credit, you should avoid using it all.